Mr-mongoose-com/project-polarbear/README.md

 PROJECT POLARBEAR!

-For instructions on how to make the one, the brilliant, Project Polarbear, look at the build guide.
+For instructions on how to make the one, the brilliant, Project Polarbear; look at the build guide.